MicrochipTech/AzureDemo_AnyCloud/README.md

 <img src="./media/IOTC_WriteTelemetryInterval.png" alt="The IOTC Raw Data view of light sensor data" width = 400/>

-Depending how quickly the write propery response is received, it is possible that IoT Central will show the value as "pending".
-If the device is offline or doesn't respond to writeable property request, the value can display as pending indefinitely in IoT Central until a valid property update acknowledge has been received.
+Depending how quickly the write propery response is received, it is possible that IoT Central will show the value as "Pending".
+If the device is offline or doesn't respond to a writable property request, the value can display as pending indefinitely in IoT Central until a valid property update acknowledge has been received.

 The last item the script demonstrates is receiving Cloud to Device (C2D) commands, which are referred to as "methods" in the IoT Central documentation.
 This can be demonstrated directly from IoT Central on the device's **Commands** tab.